Contents

 - 2 Benefits of Pursuing a Foundation Degree

 For international students seeking a focused and practical route to higher education and employment, a foundation degree in the UK presents a compelling option.
-Unlike traditional academic routes like A-levels, a foundation degree is a Level 5 qualification that blends academic study with work-based learning, making it equivalent to the first two years of a bachelor’s degree.
+But what is a foundation degree, exactly?
+It’s a Level 5 qualification, equivalent to the first two years of a bachelor’s degree, that blends academic study with work-based learning.

 What is a Foundation Degree?